johnwbyrd/pennyworth/doc/cli-tool.md

   - `--owner <string>`: Owner (optional, will revoke all keys for owner)
   - `--output <format>`: `json` or `text` (default: `text`)
 - **Behavior:**
-  - Sets status to `revoked` in DynamoDB
+  - Sends a request to the REST API to revoke the key(s)
 - **Example:**
   ```bash
   pennyworth-cli revoke --hash abcd1234... --output json